Background

 Optimal CTA imaging requires attention to specific technical parameters that vary by anatomic region:

-Aortic and EVAR imaging: High-quality aortic CTA employs submillimeter collimation (≤1 mm) with multiphasic acquisitions including non-contrast, arterial phase (using bolus tracking), and delayed phase for endoleak detection.
-ECG-gating is applied for thoracic aorta imaging when assessing the aortic root or ascending aorta.
+Aortic and endovascular aneurysm repair (EVAR) imaging: High-quality aortic CTA employs submillimeter collimation (≤1 mm) with multiphasic acquisitions including non-contrast, arterial phase (using bolus tracking), and delayed phase for endoleak detection.
+ECG-gating is applied for thoracic aorta imaging when assessing the aortic root or ascending aorta to minimize motion artifact (Isselbacher 2022).
 Standardized contrast delivery protocols (4–6 mL/s with bolus tracking) ensure consistent arterial enhancement.

-Lower extremity CTA: Imaging parameters including table speed and reconstruction kernels are optimized for distal runoff vessel assessment, ensuring adequate visualization of tibial and pedal arteries.
+Lower extremity CTA: Imaging parameters including table speed and reconstruction kernels are optimized for distal runoff vessel assessment in patients with lower extremity peripheral artery disease (PAD), ensuring adequate visualization of tibial and pedal arteries (Gornik 2024).

 MRA advances for PAD and aorta (non-contrast techniques, vessel wall imaging)

-MRA Advances for PAD and Aorta: Non-Contrast Techniques and Vessel Wall Imaging
+magnetic resonance angiography (MRA) Advances for peripheral arterial disease (PAD) and Aorta: Non-Contrast Techniques and Vessel Wall Imaging

 Magnetic resonance angiography has evolved to include multiple technique options that expand its clinical applicability: